Realities of a New Blogger, Blogging Advice, and Blogging Tips for Beginners

 That’s all.

-When I started blogging, I only focused on my writing desk and my pen.
-But soon I got lonely while writing alone all the time.
+When I was a new blogger, I only focused on my writing desk and my pen.
+Soon I got lonely writing alone all the time.

-I wanted to talk to people who might be sailing on the same ship.
-And only bloggers can understand the pain and the joy of being a blogger.
+I wanted to talk to people sailing on the same ship.
+Only bloggers can understand the pain and joy of being a blogger.

-Then I was browsing all over the internet for good blogs and blogging tips.
+I began searching for good blogs and blogging guides.
 I wrote appreciative emails to other bloggers.
 Commented on their articles.
 Followed them on Instagram.
 Stalked my favorite writers on Medium.
 Started going to blogger meetups.
 Thought of ways to collaborate with my favorite female bloggers.

 So as early as you start building a blogger friends group, the better it is.
-Instead of just following the pre-existing groups, you can also start a group related to your niche on Facebook.
-Become a leader. (here are some practical tips on working from home productively and staying social.)
+Instead of following the pre-existing groups, you can also launch a group related to your niche on Facebook.
+Become a leader.
+(Here are my best practical tips on working from home productively and staying social.)

-I still agonize and overthink about not understanding everything when I started blogging.
+I still agonize and overthink about not understanding everything as a beginner blogger.
 I compare myself to other bloggers and blame myself for not being up to speed, whatever that is.

 Please don’t do the same.
 Move towards the future, for that is the only way to succeed.
 (Update 2022: I don’t regret anything anymore.
 I’ve realized that putting my head down and writing is the best way to live.
-And onwards in 2024, I still do the same.)
+Onwards in 2024 and 2025, I still do the same.)

 Don’t get lost in lists that seem to take you towards a destination.
 Focus on the journey.
 Enjoy the process.
-Set your own creative routine.
+Create through the chaos.
 Be patient.

 - Smartblogger’s Proofreading: 7 Editing Tips That’ll Make You a Better Writer